Push-Pull Gradient Methods for Distributed Optimization in Networks: Introduction

 \section{Introduction}

-In this paper, we consider a system involving $n$ agents whose goal is to collaboratively solve the following problem:
+\IEEEPARstart{I}{n} this paper, we consider a system involving $n$ agents whose goal is to collaboratively solve the following problem:

 where $x$ is the global decision variable and each function $f_i: \R^p\rightarrow \R$ is convex and known by agent $i$ only.
 The agents are embedded in a communication network, and their goal is to obtain an optimal and consensual solution through local neighbor communications and information exchange.
-This local exchange is desirable in situations where the privacy of the agent data needs to be protected, or the exchange of a large amount of data is prohibitively expensive due to limited communication resources.
+This local exchange is desirable in situations where the exchange of a large amount of data is prohibitively expensive due to limited communication resources.

 To solve problem~\eqref{problem} in a networked system of $n$ agents, many algorithms have been proposed under various assumptions on the objective functions and on the underlying networks/graphs.
 Static undirected graphs were extensively considered in the literature \cite{Shi2014,Shi2015,olshevsky2017linear,qu2017harnessing,scaman2017optimal}.
 References \cite{nedic2009distributed,xu2017convergence,nedic2017achieving} studied time-varying and/or stochastic undirected networks.
 Directed graphs were discussed in~\cite{nedic2015distributed,nedic2016stochastic,zeng2017extrapush,nedic2017achieving,xi2017dextra,xi2018linear}.
 Centralized (master-slave) algorithms were discussed in~\cite{boyd2011distributed}, where extensive applications in learning can be found.
 Parallel, coordinated, and asynchronous algorithms were discussed in~\cite{peng2016arock} and the references therein.
 The reader is also referred to the recent paper~\cite{nedic2018network} and the references therein for a comprehensive survey on distributed optimization algorithms.